cse-labs/res-edge-labs/labs/res-edge-labs/kustomize/README.md

 - Kustomize is like [sed](https://www.gnu.org/software/sed/), in that it emits edited text
 - See the [Kustomize documentation](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/) for more information

-## Prerequsite
+## Prerequisites

-- The Res-Edge Data Service needs to be deployed first for this lab
+- The Res-Edge Data Service needs to be deployed for this lab
-  - Go to [Deploy Res-Edge Data Service lab](../deploy-res-edge/README.md#inner-loop-with-res-edge) for steps on how to deploy the data service
+  - Go to [Deploy Res-Edge Data Service lab](../deploy-res-edge/README.md#inner-loop-with-res-edge) to deploy the data service to the cluster

-- Start in this lab directory
+## Start in this lab directory

   ```bash